HuanXefh/Project-Reindustrialization/README.md

 ProjReind requires [Lovecraftian Library](https://github.com/HuanXefh/Lovecraftian-Library) and [Lovecraftian Laboratory](https://github.com/HuanXefh/Lovecraftian-Laboratory) to function normally.
 The mod is always unfinished and there's no end-game stage.

-If you'd like to report bugs or share some ideas, please submit issues at [Lovecraftian Library](https://github.com/HuanXefh/Lovecraftian-Library) where the majority of the scripts are written.
+If you'd like to report bugs or share some ideas, please submit issues at [Lovecraftian Library](https://github.com/HuanXefh/Lovecraftian-Library) where majority of the scripts are written.